 In 1933, Jue co-founded the Grandview Film Company 大觀聲片有限公司 in San Francisco Chinatown with filmmaker Moon Kwan 關文清.
-The studio then established a Hong Kong branch and became one of the region’s leading producers during a transitional period in Chinese cinema when China witnessed a rise in nationalism propelled by the Sino-Japanese War.
-Other Chinese American film artists who traversed and worked with Grandview included producer/actress Marianne Quon/Lai Yee 麗兒, actress Patricia Joe/Chow Kwun-Ling 周坤玲 and director Esther Eng 伍錦霞.
+The studio then established a Hong Kong branch and became one of the region’s leading producers during a transitional period in Chinese cinema, when China was undergoing a rise in nationalism propelled by the Sino-Japanese War.

-Grandview Films: The Cinematic Crossings of Joseph Sunn Jue will be Dong’s third in a trilogy of coffee table books that showcase the visual and little-known stories of Chinese Americans artists, beginning with the first in his series, Forbidden City, USA: Chinatown Nightclubs, 1936-1970.
+Grandview Films: Cinematic Crossings with Joseph Sunn Jue will be Dong’s third in a trilogy of coffee-table books that spotlight little-known stories of Chinese Americans artists, beginning with the first in his series, Forbidden City, USA: Chinatown Nightclubs, 1936-1970.
 For a preview of Grandview Films, see an abridged profile of Joseph Sunn Jue in chapter eleven of the author’s most recent book Hollywood Chinese: The Chinese in American Feature Films.

 Please check back for updates, or add your email address to our subscribers list below for future announcements.